Pseudotumor cerebri (idiopathic intracranial hypertension)

 Make a list of:

-• Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.
+Include when they began.

-Bring with you to the appointment recent test results and scans of your eyes.
+Bring to the appointment recent test results and scans of your eyes.
 Take a family member or friend along, if possible, to help you remember the information you receive.

 Don't hesitate to ask other questions.